 Every year millions of people make their way to northern Arizona to explore the depths and caverns of the Grand Canyon and solve the mysteries that lie within its caves and crevices.

-However, to reach the Grand Canyon National Park requires some driving; no matter how you approach it, there are no big cities adjacent to the Grand Canyon.
-Will you drive all the way from your home destination, or travel by air and complete your journey by road and rental car?
+However, reaching the Grand Canyon National Park requires some driving; no matter how you approach it, there are no big cities adjacent to the Grand Canyon.
+Will you drive all the way from your home destination or travel by air and complete your journey by road and rental car?

-Whether you’re a US resident or traveling to the US from some other country, we have put together some of the best and closest airports to the Grand Canyon for your convenience to plan your Grand Canyon vacation.
+Whether you’re a US resident or traveling to the US from some other country, we have put together some of the best and closest airports to the Grand Canyon for your convenience in planning your Grand Canyon vacation.

 There are several airports close to the Grand Canyon in cities that are situated near it, like Las Vegas, Flagstaff, Sedona, and Phoenix.
 But before you book your flight, you should ask yourself whether you’re visiting the Grand Canyon South Rim or North Rim.